Guide: Executing a test case

 Step 5: View the results

 To conclude this guide we will inspect the results of the test session in your organisation’s test history.
-From the conformance statement’s detail page click the Test sessions link from the left side menu.
-Doing so you will be presented with the list of all previously performed tests.
+Click the Test sessions link from the left-side menu to be presented with the list of all previously performed tests.

 This screen displays the same diagram you saw during the test session’s execution in the previous step.
 From here you can click on individual steps (see the presented document icon) to bring up the information recorded by them.